gloomyTofu/old-portfolio-site/_posts/work/2019-01-01-gawkbox-community.md

 	<img srcset="/assets/images/work/{{page.folder}}/process-7@2x.jpg 1089w, /assets/images/work/{{page.folder}}/process-7.jpg 768w" src="/assets/images/work/{{page.folder}}/process-7.jpg" alt="Prototypes" />
 </div>

 Most times, after implementing the design into code, certain aspects may need to be rethought, interactions are adjusted, and intended flows may need to change.
-This is my version of rapid prototyping.
-As I'm creating the UI components, I'll simulatenously run the latest UI library in a cloned version of our production app.
+This is my version of rapid prototyping: as I'm creating the UI components, I'll simulatenously run the latest UI library in a cloned version of our production app.

-Here, I can build out the flow, test locally, iterate quickly, and have our internal team play around with the prototype.
-I'll have both Android Studio and XCode device emulators running, so I can test different operating systems as I'm building the components.
+Within the development environment I can build out the flow, test locally, iterate quickly, and have our internal team play around with the prototype.
+I'll have both Android Studio and XCode device emulators running, so I can test out different device sizes and operating systems at the same time.

 Once I have a good proof of concept, I'll handover my prototype to our engineers for reference and they will translate it into production code.
 As the engineer is working with the UI components, I'm always on hand to fix any UI issues or to answer any questions.